koskath/arete2/course_content/SC/final_md_files/Lecture4/lecture_4_slide_24_what-could-be-done-e-g-avoiding-overproduction.md

-# What could be done?
+# Slide 24 of Lecture 4 contains information about What could be done?
 E.g. avoiding overproduction

 # The image 1 in slide 24 of lecture 4 is a schematic illustration consisting of two main sections.